timgit/pg-boss/docs/usage.md

 ## `process()`

 Polls the database by a queue name or a pattern and executes the provided callback function when jobs are found.
-The promise resolves once a subscription has been created with a unique id of the subscription.
-You can monitor the state of subscriptions using the `wip` event.
+The promise resolves once a worker has been created with its unique id.
+You can monitor the state of workers using the `wip` event.

 Queue patterns use the `*` character to match 0 or more characters.
 For example, a job from queue `status-report-12345` would be fetched with pattern `status-report-*` or even `stat*5`.